 Information is the king of business decisions.
 But it can be both time-consuming and expensive to collect actionable data.
 That’s where secondary market research comes in.
 This is an inexpensive and quick approach for the business to analyze data that already exists, thereby reducing time and funds while maximizing value.
-If you’re wondering what is secondary market research, this guide will explain everything.
+If you’re wondering what secondary market research is, this guide will explain everything.

 If you’re asking “What is secondary market research?” or how you can use it to grow your business, you’re in the right place because this guide will cover everything there is to know about it — from what it is and what its benefits are to examples and the steps required to successfully perform it.